A Bridge Between Humanitarian Actors

 Overview: Less Paper More Aid

-Less paper more aid is an initiative carried out by NGOs to reduce the burden of donor conditions on aid agencies and thereby improve the efficiency of humanitarian action.
+The Less Paper More Aid initiative, carried out by NGOs, aims to reduce the burden of donor conditions on aid agencies and improve the efficiency of humanitarian action.
+The initiative seeks to highlight the negative implications of excessive donor requirements and provide concrete recommendations to donors on how they can harmonize and simplify reporting procedures.

 External Link